 They have a fab-u-lous deli showcasing the cheeses they produce as well as a bakery.
 Could you think of anything nicer?
 Fresh bread, cheese and wine spell perfection as far as I am concerned.

 Dining al fresco in the Goatshed overlooking the goat tower and the vineyards is a must!
 They serve country-style food always freshly made and always delicious.
 We normally share a cheese and meat platter as a starter.
 You can choose from a large selection of their cheeses which are served as generous tasting potions.
 The daily specials are also usually scrumptious and I rarely look at the menu and normally just opt to have the seasonal special.
 So far I have not been disappointed.

 After lunch a wander through the deli is essential.
 It’s hard to choose from all the produce available, but if you’re anything like me you’re bound to find something you like.

 If you still have the stamina after a chilled lunch then don’t forget you can do a wine tasting in the cellar as well.
 If you have skipped lunch then you can try the cheese and wine paired tasting which includes 6 wines and cheese for R 40 (USD 3.00).

-Fairview also produce a wonderful olive oil.
+Fairview also produces a wonderful olive oil.
 You can also create your own personal blend of olive oils once you have done a tasting and found your favourites.
 This is a perfect and totally unique gift for any of your foodie friends.